According to scientists, the lifetime urge to travel the world is stored in a gene.

-For us travellers, this is a very artificial explanation for our craving to explore far places, be part of their culture and learn from them.
+For us travelers, this is a very numerical explanation for our craving to explore far places, be part of their culture and learn from them.

 What we, hungry discoverers, really need to explain ourselves is a dream.
-A dream, so big and out of reach that we can slightly catch it for the fraction of a breath.
+A dream, so big and out of reach that we can barely catch it.
 And if we try, the dream becomes more and more real.
-It becomes real in the moment we made it to our next destination and then suddenly feel this peace within ourselves, although it lasts just for the fraction of a breath as mentioned before.
+It becomes real in the moment we made it to our next destination and then suddenly feel this peace within ourselves.

-This is enough to keep the dream alive and chase it with the most powerful devotion.
-The final aim is to realize that we ourselves are the dream, were always the dream and will continue to be the dream.
-The truth is that the dream is just how we see ourselves – in a clear, unprejudiced self-perception.
+We chase this dream with the most powerful devotion.
+The truth is that the dream is not more than how we see ourselves – in a clear, unprejudiced self-perception.

 What does DRD4-7R really stand for?

 Taken the formula for the gene and decoding each letter and number, here is what DRD4-7R really stands for:

 DRD4-7R = Discoverers are Dreamers 4 (for) 7 Reasons

 What is a discoverer?

 By definition, a discoverer is a person to be the first to find, learn or experience something never experienced before.
-However, that doesn’t mean a discoverer is the first and only one of mankind who discovered a certain thing.
+However, that doesn’t necessarily mean a discoverer is the first and only of all mankind who discovered a certain thing.

-For the individual it means to be the first time in his/her own experience to discover something even it’s already discovered in its basic existence and meaning.
+For the individual, it can mean the first time in his/her own experience to discover something even it’s already discovered in its basic existence and meaning.
 Consequently, every single one of us is a discoverer.

 We can be daily, weekly or hourly discoverers, depending on how much time was needed to make the discovery.